 The number of shares of our common stock that will be issued and outstanding immediately after this offering as shown above is based on 42,959,741 shares outstanding as of December 31, 2020.
-Assuming the 300,000 over-allotment option is exercised then there will be 43,259,741 shares outstanding immediately after this offering.
+Assuming the 300,000 over-allotment option is exercised and the Underwriter exercises their Warrants then there will be 43,420,741 shares outstanding immediately after this offering.